Multi-Dimensional Parameter Study of Double Detonation Type Ia Supernovae Originating from Thin-Helium-Shell White

 \subsection{Dynamics of Secondary Ignition}

 Since our main goal is to obtain ejecta that can be compared to observed objects, we did not perform a detailed investigation of the secondary ignition.
 However, it is worthwhile to comment on what we observe in our simulation and how it relates to limitations due to resolution and the imposed axisymmetry.
 We find, in at least some of our models, a core detonation ignition that takes place some distance from the symmetry axis (see Figures \ref{fig:secondary_ignition} and \ref{fig:secondary_ignition_o} for an example).
 This is in one of our thin-shell models, with the resulting C detonation ignition point around 7.5 $\times\ 10^{6}$ cm from the symmetry axis.
 This feature mimics the ignition dynamics seen in analytical work on 1-dimensional converging shock ignitions \citep{Kushnir_etal_2012,Shen_2014a}, but bears further study in multiple dimensions particularly to address a more realistic, possibly multi-point, ignition geometry.

 In all cases, the trailing edge of the converging shock grew to temperatures of over $10^{9}$ K, but did not always lead to an obvious ignition before convergence along the symmetry axis.
-While most prominent in the higher-mass shell cases, we find that a clearly off-center core ignition does not necessarily occur in all of our runs.
-It is difficult to determine precisely if the ignition occurs off-center in the unclear cases due to spatial resolution issues.
+While most prominent in the higher-mass shell cases, we find that a clearly off-axis core ignition does not necessarily occur in all of our runs.
+It is difficult to determine precisely if the ignition occurs off-axis in the unclear cases due to spatial resolution issues.
 Additionally, increasing the resolution in these cases would only increase the effect that the symmetry axis has on producing an ignition.